nativefier/nativefier/API.md

 --disk-cache-size <value>
 ```

-Forces the maximum disk space to be used by the disk cache.
+*[New in 7.4.1]* Forces the maximum disk space to be used by the disk cache.
 Value is given in bytes.

 ### URL Handling Options